Best FPS and Performance settings for Paladins

 For everyone else, it will give an excellent boost to gameplay and performance.

-The best Resolution is your default resolution.
-When you lower the resolution, the graphics suffer terribly, and you will have a bad gameplay experience.
-The lower resolution should be used if you are unable to get 30 FPS in-game.
+The best resolution is your default resolution.
+When you lower the resolution, the graphics suffer terribly, and you will have an unpleasant gameplay experience.
+Lower resolution should be used only if you are unable to get 30 FPS in-game.

 Your monitor should have a 16:9 aspect ratio by default.
 Widescreens have a 21:9 aspect ratio.